-The International Geography Bee’s Asian Division consists of two parts (not including the IGB World Championships), namely the IGB Championships Qualifying Exam and the Asian Championships.
+The International Geography Bee’s Asian Division consists of the Regional stage, which features the Online Regional Qualifying Exam and Regional Quiz Tournament, and then the International Geography Bee Asian Championships.

-The best resource for preparing for the IGB Championships Qualifying Exam is the Sample Championships Qualifying Exam, which is available here together with its answer key as well as the past Qualifying Exams listed here:
+The best resource for preparing for the Online Regional Qualifying Exam is the Sample Qualifying Exam, which is available here together with its answer key as well as the past Qualifying Exams listed here:

-2016-2017 International Geography Bee Championships Alpha Qualifying Exam and ANSWER KEY
+2016-2017 International Geography Bee Alpha Qualifying Exam and ANSWER KEY

-2016-2017 International Geography Bee Championships Beta Qualifying Exam and ANSWER KEY
+2016-2017 International Geography Bee Beta Qualifying Exam and ANSWER KEY

-Additionally helpful in preparing are the past Qualifying Exams for the US Geography Olympiad, which date back to 2012-2013, as the USA version of the IGB Qualifying Exam is now the same exam for both the IGB’s USA Division, and the US Geography Olympiad.
-Past versions of the Qualifying Exam for the US Geography Olympiad, along with their answer keys, can be found here on the US Geography Olympiad website.
+Additionally helpful in preparing are the past Qualifying Exams for the US Geography Championships, which date back to 2012-2013, as the USA version of the IGB Qualifying Exam is now the same exam for both the IGB’s USA Division, and the US Geography Olympiad.
+Past versions of the Qualifying Exam for the US Geography Championships, along with their answer keys, can be found here on the US Geography Championships website.

-The best resources for preparing for the Asian Championships are the past questions we have used there.
-Note in 2015 and 2016, this was known as the Geography Bee of Asia:
+The best resources for preparing for the Regional Quiz Tournament as well as the Asian Championships are the past questions we have used at these.
+Note in 2015 and 2016, the IGB Asian Championships was known as the Geography Bee of Asia:

-Also, see the Quiz Bowl Tournament portion of the US Geography Olympiad’s Varsity and Junior Varsity National Championships from 2013-2016, as well as the Middle School and Elementary Division USGO Quiz Bowl Tournament National Championships from 2015.
-These can be found on the USGO website here.
+Also, see the Quiz Bowl Tournament portion of the US Geography Championships’ Varsity and Junior Varsity National Championships from 2013-2016, as well as the Middle School and Elementary Division USGC Quiz Bowl Tournament National Championships from 2015.
+These can be found on the USGC website here.

 Links to additional buzzer-style quiz questions can be found on the National History Bee and Bowl’s website here (many of these questions have a historical geography focus).
 You can also view all-subject quiz questions at www.quizbowlpackets.com including a much narrower selection of all-geography events (in particular, any event labeled “Geography Monstrosity” in the Collegiate section of the website though those questions are considerably harder on average than the Asian Championships questions for IGB.
 Still, there is certainly some overlap).